strapi/documentation/docs/developer-docs/latest/development/plugins/documentation.md

 ---
 title: API Documentation - Strapi Developer Documentation
-description: By using SWAGGER UI, the API documentation plugin takes out most of your pain to generate your documentation.
+description: By using Swagger UI, the API documentation plugin takes out most of your pain to generate your documentation.
 ---

 # API Documentation